LambdaTest/documentation/docs/codecept-on-hyperexecute.md

 title: Run automation tests on HyperExecute using Puppeteer Codecept
 hide_title: true
 sidebar_label: CodeceptJs
-description: Learn how to run Selenium automation tests on HyperExecute grid using the Puppeteer Codecept framework
+description: Learn how to run Selenium automation tests on HyperExecute using the Puppeteer Codecept framework
 keywords:
   - unittest
   - unittest selenium